MangatH/UFOs/README.md

 <img width="1434" alt="Screen Shot 2022-11-14 at 7 01 41 PM" src="https://user-images.githubusercontent.com/111387025/201672930-445558b9-14c8-4b84-92b5-f42a02d3f17c.png">

-* The webpage showing the results after the filtered search for date - '1/1/2010', city - 'el cajon', state - 'ca', country -'us'.
-The table showed 2 results for the particular search as displayed below:
+* The webpage showing the results after the filtered search for date - '1/1/2010', city - 'el cajon', state - 'ca', country -'us', shape = 'triangle' as inputs in respective placeholder elements.
+The search can be initiated by pressing enter or clicking the input box label, after typing in the input.
+The filters can be reset by clicking the UFO Sightings at the top left corner of the webpage.
+The table showed 2 results for this particular search as displayed below:

 <img width="1437" alt="Screen Shot 2022-11-14 at 7 03 50 PM" src="https://user-images.githubusercontent.com/111387025/201673453-bcef5016-123d-4f5e-95ff-36b53f7a5d25.png">